Art for MCR Project

 2557 Days

-Our upcoming project on May 22nd, 2024 - '2557 Days'.
-Find out why the project was created, sign up to receive spare bracelets, learn about terrorism prevention and more.
+Our 2024 Project - '2557 Days'.
+Find out what the project was, why it was created, and sign up to receive a bracelet if you missed out.

-Read about the fan project that took place at Harry Styles' Love On Tour Coventry concerts on May 22nd and May 23rd, 2023.
+Read about our first project that took place at Harry Styles' Love On Tour Coventry concerts on May 22nd and May 23rd, 2023.

-There is no shame in getting help after the attack, no matter how it affected you or how long it's been since it happened.
-Below are links to a handful of resources that I personally have found helpful in my healing journey, I can't recommend them highly enough.
+There is no shame in getting help after an attack, no matter how it is affecting you or how long it's been since it happened.

 Preventing Terrorism